alden12/rxfm/README.md

 ```

 ### Components:
-A component is simply a funciton returning a component observable.
+A component is simply a function returning a component observable.
 ```
 const counterComponent = () => div().pipe(
   children(interval(1000), 's elapsed!'),